Psychiatry Grand Rounds 2023-2024

 Please login or register to take this course.

-This internet-based CME activity is best experienced using Internet Explorer 8+, Mozilla Firefox 3+, Safari 4+.
-This Web site requires that JavaScript and session cookies be enabled.
-Certain activities may require additional software to view multimedia, presentation, or printable versions of the content.
+This internet-based CME activity is best experienced using Internet Explorer 8+, Mozilla Firefox 3+, and Safari 4+.
+This website requires that JavaScript and session cookies be enabled.
+Certain activities may require additional software to view multimedia, presentations, or printable versions of the content.
 These activities will be marked as such and will provide links to the required software.
-That software may be: Adobe Flash, Adobe Acrobat, Microsoft PowerPoint, and Windows Media Player.
+That software may be Adobe Flash, Adobe Acrobat, Microsoft PowerPoint, and Windows Media Player.

 Optimal System Configuration